Pizech/Pre-hunt_recon/readme.md

 - Param Miner

 ### That's all for now
-## If you have any suggestions or quetions, feel free to contact me @ [Discord](https://discord.com/users/551522420054425610)
+## If you have any suggestions or questions, feel free to contact me @ [Discord](https://discord.com/users/551522420054425610)